Riddh1ma/MOCK-MATE/README.md

-# Mock-Mate: AI-Powered Mock Interview Platform
+# Mock-Mate: JAVA Based Mock Interview Platform

 Mock-Mate is a comprehensive web-based platform that simulates technical and behavioral mock interviews for students preparing for campus placements.
 It provides coding tests, HR interview practice, automatic feedback, analytics, and peer-to-peer sessions.